-Over serious matters, students must be interviewed by a senior member of staff which must be a Deputy Head or Head of Year or Head of Department.
+Over serious matters with the possibility of expulsion, students must be interviewed by a senior member of staff which must be a Deputy Head or Head of Year or Head of Department.
 Two staff members should be present to conduct the interview.